 - To download, there is a fee of $69

 In accordance with most online will-preparation solutions, Willing will create your will for free with a few simple steps.
 Users create an account and at this stage, no credit card information is necessary.
 Once the document has been created, however, users are taken to a screen with various payment options.
 To download an individual will incurs a $69 charge.
 Their Homeowner package comes in at $299, and the Ultimate Care package is $399.
-The first option is in the arena of industry average for the creation of a document, the last two are on the higher end, and the individual documents created (Durable Power of Attorney, etc) can be created individually cheaper elsewhere.
+The first option is in the arena of industry average for the creation of a document (but is nowhere near as cheap as Law Depot), while the last two options are on the higher end.
+Individual documents, such as Durable Power of Attorney and similar, can be created cheaper elsewhere too.

 Willing review: Products